-What You Need for these Halloween Eyeball Cookies:
+What You Need to Make Halloween Eyeball Cookies:

 How to Make these Easy Eyeball Cookies:

-Step 1: After mixing up the peanut butter cookie dough, scoop 1 tablespoon-sized balls into a mini muffin tin and bake according to instructions in recipe below.
+After mixing up the peanut butter cookie dough, scoop 1 tablespoon-sized balls into a mini muffin tin and bake according to instructions in the recipe below.

 Lastly, remove the cookies from the pan and serve!
 These cookies also freeze super well and (in my opinion) are even better half frozen.
 So they would be great to make ahead!
 My only suggestion is that if you are freezing, you may want to wait to draw on the black dot until they are completely thawed.
 Otherwise, the food coloring might smear from the condensation that occurs during thawing.